Minimum wage in Canada: Demographics

 In 2013, 50% of minimum wage workers were between the ages of 15 and 19; in 1997, it was 36%.
 50.2% of workers in this age group were paid minimum wage in 2013, an increase from 31.5% in 1997.
 Statistics Canada notes that "youth, women and persons with a low level of education were the groups most likely to be paid at minimum wage."

 According to one study, in 2019, 62% of people on minimum wage in Quebec worked part time, and 61% were aged 15 to 24.

 Minimum wage levels by jurisdiction

-Assuming a 40-hour workweek and 52 paid weeks per year, the annual gross employment income of an individual earning the minimum wage in Canada is between C$27,040 (in Saskatchewan) and C$33,280 (in Nunavut).
+Assuming a 40-hour workweek and 52 paid weeks per year, the annual gross employment income of an individual earning the minimum wage in Canada is between C$31,200 (in Alberta) and C$41,080 (in Nunavut).

 The following table lists the hourly minimum wages for adult workers in each province and territory of Canada.
 The provinces which have their minimum wages in bold allow for lower wages under circumstances which are described under the "Comments" heading.